 - Apply for a Protection Order;

 - Represent you in Court;

 - Assist with parenting arrangements if you have children;

 - Ensure you receive child support if you have children;

 - Apply for Legal Aid if eligible.

 If a domestic violence order has been sought against you, one of our experienced lawyers can advise you on your options, including consenting to an order without admission, or opposing the order and having the matter heard by a Magistrate.

-As a social worker, mediator and family lawyer, Judy Stewart is experienced in the issues surrounding domestic violence and can help navigate you through this delicate and emotional path.
+As a social worker, mediator and family lawyer, Judy Stewart is experienced with the issues surrounding domestic violence and can help you navigate through this delicate and emotional path.

 Contact us to arrange an appointment with an accredited family law specialist or an experienced solicitor to obtain advice about domestic violence.